 Soon, she was beating adults at sprints and middle-distance swimming races.
-Tuding surprised everyone when she was named as member of the Philippine swimming team for the 1956 Melbourne Olympiad—she was just 13.
+Tuding surprised everyone when she was named as a member of the Philippine swimming team for the 1956 Melbourne Olympiad—she was just 13.

 When the Philippine Team landed in Melbourne, Tuding became a media sensation.
-Newsmen covering the world’s premiere sporting event called the young teener, “Baby of the Olympics.”
+Newsmen covering the world’s premier sporting event called the young teener, “Baby of the Olympics.”
 She was widely photographed and even athletes from other countries sought out the Filipina swimming prodigy to make her acquaintance.
 Tuding competed in two events—the 100-meter freestyle where she placed last in her heat, and in the 400-meter free, where she placed 6th.

 Two years later, just 15 years old, Tuding competed at the 1958 Asian Games and won a Silver in her favorite 400-meter free, with a time of 5:16.3 mins.
 She teamed up with her sister, Corazon Lozada, Victoria Cagayat and veteran Haydee Coloso-Espino and got the Gold in the 4×100 m. freestyle event.

-Tuding and her sisters would win medals again at the 1962 Asian Games in Indonesia—Silver in the 4×100 meter freestyle (4:43.8 mins, set with sister Corazon, Connie Paredes and Haydee Coloso-Espino) and Bronze in the 4×100 individual medley (shared with sister Tessie, Dolores Agustin and Haydee Coloso-Espino) behind Indonesia and Japan.
+Tuding and her sisters would win medals again at the 1962 Asian Games in Indonesia—Silver in the 4×100 meter freestyle (4:43.8 mins, set with sister Corazon, Connie Paredes, and Haydee Coloso-Espino) and Bronze in the 4×100 individual medley (shared with sister Tessie, Dolores Agustin, and Haydee Coloso-Espino) behind Indonesia and Japan.

-Tuding , the youngest Philippine Olympian in history (Akiko Thompson was almost 14 when she competed in her first Olympics in Seoul), retired from competitive swimming shortly in the 1970s, and today, she runs a swimming school bearing her name.
+Tuding, the youngest Philippine Olympian in history (Akiko Thompson was almost 14 when she competed in her first Olympics in Seoul), retired from competitive swimming shortly in the 1970s, and today, she runs a swimming school bearing her name.